alexyuly/ViewScript-Runtime/README.md

 }
 ```

-🧑‍🎨 Style and nest elements:
+🧑‍🎨 Style elements and nest one inside another:

 ```
 View HelloWorld {